Skip to content

 Zhuangzi1 told a story of a great tree.
 A carpenter walked past it and said: “This tree is utterly useless; the wood is no good, the branches are crooked.”
 And he walked on.
 The tree lived for thousands of years.
 Because it was “useless,” no one came to cut it down.

 In the age of AI, many of humanity’s “useless” qualities (inefficient thinking, aimless walks, rambling conversations, doing things purely for fun) may turn out to be humanity’s most precious traits.
-These “useless” things are the source of experiential depth, and experiential depth cannot be optimized: once optimized, it vanishes.
+These “useless” things are the source of experiential depth (E2, the intrinsic value of experience), and that depth cannot be optimized: to optimize an experience is to treat it as a means, and the moment it becomes a means its intrinsic value is gone.

 Perhaps in a world where everything is being optimized, uselessness is a form of freedom.
 Tao is not always profound.
 Sometimes Tao is just a joke.